 Is your analysis running slow?
 Have you gotten an error message that includes the word "quota" or when trying to run a large analysis (workflow or interactive)?
 Or a "precondition failed" error when creating a new workspace?
 It could be because you've exceeded the default quota for a particular kind of resource.
 Read on to understand GCP quotas that can affect your work, and how to ask for more when you need them.

-In the Google Cloud Platform (GCP), quotas limit the GCP resources any one user can consume.
+In the Google Cloud Platform (GCP), quotas limit how much of a particular GCP cloud resource you can use.
 Quotas prevent unforeseen spikes in usage, making sure resources are available to the community at all times.